CWEzio/Notes/mac/mac.md

 - `command + m` to minimize the front window to the dock.

 # Problems
 ## Use an external keyboard (MCHOSE)
 - Use [`Karabiner`](https://karabiner-elements.pqrs.org/)

+## Mouse use natural scroll (reverse scroll)
+- Use `Karabiner` to reverse the mouse wheel vertical direction.
+    - MacOS's setting will change the behavior for both the mouse and the trackpad.